FremyCompany/css-regions-polyfill/README.md

 ### Supported features

-The polyfill support almost all features of the latest css-regions spec.
+The polyfill supports almost all features of the latest css-regions spec.
 The polyfill has been tested using the W3C test suite to make sure it was actually valid in most corner cases, so that you can rely on it working properly.

 	CSS: